haiwen/seadrive-fuse/README.md

 sudo make install
 ```

 **Note:** If you plan to package for distribution, you should compile with the latest tag instead of the master branch.
+Sometimes the latest tag for seadrive-gui project (https://github.com/haiwen/seadrive-gui) is higher than the tag here.
+In such case you should follow the tag in this project.
+For example, the latest tag for seadrive-fuse is v2.0.6 while for seadrive-gui is v2.0.7.
+You should build the package based on v2.0.6 tag from seadrive-gui too.
+This is because sometimes there is no update related to Linux in the new versions so this project is not updated.